-In my previous post, I described the nascent Ottoman state through Bursa’s 14th century historical monuments.
+In my previous post, I described the nascent Ottoman state through Bursa’s 14th century monuments.

-In this post, we will see the rise of the empire through the 15th century Ottoman heritage that makes Bursa a very special place and a UNESCO World Heritage site.
-Together with Istanbul, but also with some other cities in Turkey, Bursa is one of the best places to explore the Ottoman history.
+In this post, we will see the rise of the Empire through the 15th century Ottoman heritage, that makes Bursa a very special place and a UNESCO World Heritage site.
+Together with Istanbul, but also with some other cities in Turkey, Bursa is one of the best places to explore Ottoman history.

 GREEN MOSQUE (1421)

 After the Grand Mosque, the next big imperial mosque to be built in Bursa was the Green Mosque or Yeşil Cami in Turkish.

 Sultan Mehmed I Çelebi constructed it in 1412, one year before he came to power in 1413.